fbpx

 No, turtles aren’t boring!

 All kinds of games can brighten turtles’ days, stimulating them both physically and mentally.
-For example, they will push shells with their noses or catch a ping-pong ball floating in their aquarium.
+For example, they will push shells with their noses or catch a ping-pong ball floating on the water.
 On the ground, hiding places and tunnels made of cardboard boxes become an enticing terrain to be explored.

 Caring for an aquatic turtle

 Aquatic turtles have specific needs that, when unmet, can lead to health problems!
-For example, your aquarium should be 10 times larger than your turtle.
-This will give them the space they need to swim.
-In other words, since this reptile can grow as big as a cantaloupe, your aquarium should be able to hold… 10 cantaloupes!
-The water in the aquarium should be maintained around 26 oC and changed regularly.
+Turtles should be kept in a pond or basin, so they have enough room to swim around.
+At the very least, a large, 70gallon aquarium will do.
+The water should be maintained around 26 oC and changed regularly.
 Essential accessories include a platform where your turtle can get out of the water, a UVB lamp and a heating lamp.

 You’ll need to feed your turtle about three times a week.
 Take them out of their aquarium for these feedings and give them a mix specially designed for their species, proteins (like frozen shrimp), fruits and vegetables.

 Serious consequences can result from an unsuitable environment, a lack of heat or a poor diet.
 These include respiratory infections, eye irritation and softening of the shell.
-It is therefore very important to take care of your aquatic companion gently and carefully.
+It is therefore very important to look after your aquatic companion with care and attention.

-If you are interested in adopting an aquatic turtle, our counsellors will be happy to guide you.
-They can inform you of the needs of each of our animals who is looking for a new home.
-Come see them!
+Though we try to transfer most of the turtles we receive to sanctuaries, the Montreal SPCA occasionally has some available for adoption.
+If you are interested in adopting an aquatic turtle available at the shelter, our counsellors will be happy to guide you.
+They can tell you about the needs of each animal looking for a new home.